Terms of Business

 Our commitment to you

 Kang & Co Solicitors Limited value your instructions and our aim is to help you achieve your goals quickly and effectively in an approachable and cost-efficient way.
 This document sets out the terms on which we agree to act for you.
-You should read this in conjunction with your Client Care Letter and your Letter of Engagement, please ask us if there is anything which you do not understand.
+You should read this in conjunction with your Letter of Engagement.
+Please ask us if there is anything which you do not understand.
 We may take your continuing instructions in any matter as your acceptance of these Terms of Business.

 Scope of work

 The scope of our work we have agreed to undertake for you is set out in the Engagement Letter sent to you by us (“Engagement Letter”) or (in the absence of an applicable Engagement Letter) as we may otherwise have agreed with you.
-Our responsibilities do not include tax advice of any kind.
-Unless we expressly agree in writing otherwise, we shall not advise, or be under any duty to advise you on the commercial implications of any matter or transaction with which you are involved.
 No third party has the right under the Contracts (rights of Third Parties) Act 1999 to enforce any term of the Engagement Letter or these terms of business.

 Responsibility for work